 Datasets provide data facilities for terminals, digital SUPERSET telephones, and other types of data circuits.
 The DATASET 1100 series support asynchronous data communications at rates up to 19.2 kbps and interface with the system through a Digital Line Card or a DNIC Module.
-The DATASET 2100 series support asynchronous and synchronous data communications at rates up to 19.2 kbps and interface with the system through a Digital Line Card or a DNIC Module.
-Module.
+The DATASET 2100 series support asynchronous and synchronous data communications at rates up to 19.2 kbps and interface with the system through a Digital Line Card or a DNIC Card or a DNIC Module.